My Photographic Background

 What makes my work different?

-I shoot film, specifically medium format film which creates high resolution images.
-This is in contrast to the trend of digital photography amongst photographers today.
+I shoot film, this is in contrast to the trend of digital photography amongst most photographers today.

 The film medium is one crucial flavour of my work.
 The other key characteristic of my work is consciousness.
 Through years of daily meditation practices I have explored the nature of my consciousness.

-Some years ago I started a journey of awakening.
-This process matured so as to become a daily experience.
+This daily meditation practice matured so as to bring a meditation experience with eyes closed out into my everyday activity outside of meditation.
 I live life with an underlying sense of unity with everyone and everything.
 When I photograph a flower I perceive the flower as a living being with a personality.
 I also experience a phenomena that I call "mirroring."
-I perceive that the flower and I are made of the exact same divine light of life that we call consciousness.
-Even the camera becomes an extension of my physical, mental and emotional self.
+I perceive that the flower and I are connected in a very refined and subtle level of life.

 My art has a specific purpose

 Art has the power to transform consciousness.
-If the artist can tune their awareness to the infinite they can transfer infinity onto the canvas.
-The film prints I create are intended to act much like a transcending meditation practice.
-The degree to which the artist is awake to the Self will be reflected in the work.
+If the artist can tune their awareness to their inner transcendent self while creating art, they can transfer that experience onto their artwork.
+The film prints I create are intended to act much like a meditation practice.
+Providing an experience of harmony and connection with life.